tonneaus/ctf/vuwctf-2025/fishsite/readme.md

 `/login` accepts a username and password, checks if those credentials exist in the table `fish`, and if they do then we're given a session cookie.
-The cookie contains one key--value pair: the key is `username`;
+The cookie contains one key&ndash;value pair: the key is `username`;
 the value is the username we provided to `/login`.

-`/monitor` first ensures that you have a session cookie with the key `username`:
+`/monitor` first ensures that you have any session cookie with the key `username`:
 ```py
 if 'username' not in flask.session:
     return flask.redirect('/')